godwokenrises/godwoken-doc/docs/gaslessWithERC4337.md

 In this post, we introduced our recent experiments for the Godwoken gasless feature based on simplified ERC-4337 specs.
 In general, the ERC-4337 is more flexible and ambitious about the seedless and gasless abilities, while the Godwoken gasless feature is focused on a more practical and simpler dedicated solution to improve layer2’s usability while keeping the ecosystem opened and not conflict with smart wallet developers to work on ERC-4337 solutions.

+If you want to dive into gasless feture with a demo, please continue with [Gasless Feature](gaslessFeature.mdx).